Marriage Counseling Questions

 Working with us is effortless.
 If you decide that you'd like us to submit claims to your insurance company so that you get reimbursed for your marriage counseling sessions, all you have to do is fill out our insurance information form and make sure we have a copy of the front and back of your insurance card.
 (When you move forward after your free consultation our cracker-jack admin team will follow up with you to make sure that you have access to the forms and know exactly what to do.)

 You can use your Flexible Healthcare Spending Account card, or personal credit or debit card to pay for your sessions.
 We'll file electronic claims to your insurance company and you'll get a reimbursement check mailed to you.
 Not sure about your out of network behavioral health benefits?
 You might be surprised at how generous they are.
 Just call the number on the back of your card to determine what you're eligible for, and how much you can expect to be reimbursed.

 Our System: Effective and Affordable Marriage Counseling

 If you decide that you would rather not submit claims to your insurance company for reasons of privacy (or find that you have very limited out of network behavioral health benefits) you will be pleased to know that expert marriage counseling can be very affordable.
 Almost all the marriage counselors on our team offer sliding scale rates that will be in line with your income.
-Our early career team is offers the most affordable rates for marriage counseling; many of them offer sliding scale rates of between $105 per session.
+Our early career team is offers the most affordable rates for marriage counseling; many of them offer incredibly affordable sliding scale rates.

 Bottom line: With us, even if you pay out-of-pocket, you have direct access to effective, evidence based marriage counseling for less than the cost of your insurance co-pays.